raymondbutcher/terraform-aws-lambda-builder/README.md

 # terraform-aws-lambda-builder

 This Terraform module packages and deploys an AWS Lambda function.
-It optionally runs a build script *inside Lambda* to build the Lambda package.
+It optionally runs a build script *inside Lambda or CodeBuild* to build the Lambda package.
+This is great for building and deploying Go, Node.js, Python and other Lambda functions without needing any of their toolchains installed.

 ## Features